lschreib/dilbit_beads2014/README.md

 4) Follow the getConsensus_v2.R script interactively in R Studio

 ## References
+* Buchfink B, Xie C & Huson DH (2015) Fast and sensitive protein alignment using DIAMOND.
+Nature Methods 12: 59-60.
-Dong X & Strous M (2019) An integrated pipeline for annotation and visualization of metagenomic contigs.
+* Dong X & Strous M (2019) An integrated pipeline for annotation and visualization of metagenomic contigs.
 Frontiers in Genetics 10.